Growth Through Adversity

 Why Struggle Feels So Intense

-Struggle absorbs our attention because it presses directly against our limits.
+Struggle draws your attention because it presses against your limits.

 It exposes:

-But because life keeps placing us in situations that ask more of us over time.
+Life keeps placing us in situations that ask more of us.
+And as the years go by, that pressure drives growth.

 When Struggle Feels Like Suffering